siggraph-s3/s3-website/_programs/xsv-program.md

 #### Participate in SIGGRAPH {{page.siggraph-year}} ({{page.siggraph-dates}})

 Commit to participating in the conference, {{page.siggraph-dates}}.
 Depending on the program you are paired with and the tasks you are assigned, you may be required to assist with preconference set-up a couple days before the conference starts.
-Depart the {{page.venue}} no earlier than {{page.departure-date}}.
-We recommend that you stay a couple extra days after the conference so you can celebrate with your new SIGGRAPH colleagues.

 #### Be Punctual & Professional